 Rent Deposit Scheme

-The Benjamin Foundation (TBF) is proud to work with End Youth Homelessness (EYH), a partnership of charities and businesses that have joined forces to eradicate youth homelessness in the UK.
+We are proud to work with End Youth Homelessness (EYH), a partnership of charities and businesses that have joined forces to eradicate youth homelessness in the UK.

 The Rent Deposit Scheme provides landlords with a guarantee certificate in place of a traditional cash deposit.
 This security bond (a formal agreement) protects the landlord from rent arrears and damage to the property.
 Claims can be submitted by landlords in case of property damage as a result of a tenant's actions, or failure to meet rent requirements.